6 Levels of Friendships + Quotes

 “Evaluating the benefits and drawbacks of any relationship is your responsibility.
 You do not have to passively accept what is brought to you.
 You can choose.” ― Deborah Day

 In most charts, the regular “friend” isn’t there, but it’s a crucial stage when I’m categorizing friendships.
-The friend is a casual friend that you evaluating for deeper intimacy.
+To me, a friend is someone that could one day be close friend.
+Or, that I talk to more than lightly, but I don’t consider them super close.

 - you can have a great time with this type of friend